 - Defense attorneys are familiar with the local prosecutors and judges, and they know which strategies to use to coax out the best resolutions possible.

-- Prosecutors are far more willing to reduce or dismiss charges when the defendant is represented by counsel.
+- Prosecutors are far more willing to reduce or dismiss charges when you are represented by counsel.

-- Barring extenuating circumstances, defendants who lawyer up never have to see the inside of a courtroom again because the attorney can appear in court for them.
+- Barring extenuating circumstances, if you lawyer up, you never have to see the inside of a courtroom again because the attorney can appear in court for you.

 16. If I was not wearing a motorcycle helmet, can I still sue another driver for hitting me?

-Yes, but not wearing a helmet may reduce the amount of damages the victim is entitled to.
-Las Vegas motorcycle accident personal injury attorney Michael Becker gives an example:
+Yes, but not wearing a helmet may reduce the amount of damages you are entitled to.
+Las Vegas motorcycle accident attorney Michael Becker gives an example:

-So under Nevada’s comparative negligence laws, motorcyclists may be entitled to less compensatory damages if they sustain a head injury while not wearing a helmet.17 Learn more about our Las Vegas personal injury attorneys.
+So under Nevada’s comparative negligence laws, you may be entitled to less compensatory damages if you sustain a head injury while not wearing a helmet.17 Learn more about our Las Vegas personal injury attorneys.

 17.1.
 Not wearing a seat belt (NRS 484D.495)

-Not wearing a seat belt in Nevada carries a maximum $25 fine and no demerit points.
-However, a first-time offense of improperly securing a child in a car seat carries up to a $500 fine or 50 hours of community service.18
+Not wearing a seat belt carries a maximum $25 civil penalty and no demerit points.
+However, a first-time offense of improperly securing a child in a car seat carries up to a $500 civil penalty or 50 hours of community service.18

 17.2.
 No due care to bicyclists (NRS 484B.270)

-The Nevada crime of drivers failing to exercise due care to a cyclist is a misdemeanor.
+Failing to exercise due care to a cyclist is a misdemeanor if you cause an accident.
 A first-time offense carries a fine of $250 to $1,000.
 Additionally, the DMV adds four (4) demerit points to the person’s license.19

 17.3.
 Texting while driving (NRS 484B.253)

-The Nevada crime of texting while operating a vehicle is a misdemeanor.
-The first offense carries a $50 fine.
-A successive offense carries a $100 fine as well as four (4) driver’s license demerit points.20
+Texting while operating a vehicle is a civil infraction.
+The first offense carries a $50 civil penalty.
+A successive offense carries a $100 civil penalty as well as four (4) driver’s license demerit points.20

 Cited in California?
-Visit our page on Vehicle Code 27803 – Motorcycle Helmet Laws in California.
+Visit our page on Vehicle Code 27803 VC.

 Cited in Colorado?
 Contact our Denver traffic attorneys.